strusoft/femdesign-api/README.md

 * [Disclaimer](#disclaimer)
 * [License](#license)

-## Contributing
-If you want to contribute please follow our [contribution guide](https://github.com/strusoft/femdesign-api/wiki/Contribute).

-## Road-map
-The road-map of the project is expressed by the [milestones](https://github.com/strusoft/femdesign-api/milestones).

 ## Installation
 See installation for your framework below.
 All releases can also be found on the [releases page](https://github.com/strusoft/femdesign-api/releases).